 SignOn – One of the biggest challenges with learning a new language is finding someone to practice with.
 This site is an incredible resource for connecting with Deaf adults who are fluent ASL users (called ASL Ambassadors here) and giving learners an opportunity to practice with a live person…but from the comfort of your own home and computer!
 Virtual ASL Immersion!
 The sessions are 30 minutes each and completely driven by the learner.
 If there is any particular topic or are you’d like to work on, you can do that here!
 Note – ASL Ambassadors undergo rigorous training and background checks, and all sessions are conducted through this website, not on personal phone numbers or email accounts 🙂 I highly, highly recommend trying this program!
 The American Society for Deaf Children has started offering SignOn through their membership, and you can also look into using this as family education through your IFSP/IEP!

-Signing Savvy – another great online video ASL dictionary!
-I don’t know much beyond the dictionary, but I use this site almost daily in conjunction with Lifeprint and Handspeak to look up new signs.
+Signing Savvy – another online video ASL dictionary!
+I don’t know much beyond the dictionary, but I have used this site in conjunction with Lifeprint and Handspeak to look up new signs.

 Sign It – wonderful program for learning full ASL (including grammar, which is quite different from English).
 This program is free to families who have kids with hearing loss ages 0-3, and the price is reasonable for others.
 I also found a link to sample a few free chapters here, so enjoy!
 You also have the option of converting this to a shortcut on your phone or iPad, which has the look and feel of a phone app 🙂 Highly, highly recommend, especially if you have a little one for whom you are learning!